alekaz04/CoinKeeper.Backend/cline/memory-bank/progress.md

 - Review of centralized error handling implementation

 ### Data Model Analysis
-- Evaluation of initial Operation entity with basic fields
+- Evaluation of Operation entity with OperationType enum
-- Assessment of DateTimeOffset usage for timestamps
+- Assessment of Account entity with balance tracking
-- Analysis of Guid as primary key type
+- Analysis of relationships between User, Category, Operation, and Account
 - Review of creation and update timestamps tracking

 ### API Design Analysis
-- Evaluation of initial non-RESTful route naming (needs refactoring)
+- Evaluation of API routes (still not fully RESTful)
 - Assessment of DTOs for input/output separation
 - Review of Swagger/OpenAPI for documentation

+### Balance Calculation Analysis (May 2025)
+- Evaluation of AccountBalanceService for balance calculation
+- Assessment of transaction handling for operations affecting balance
+- Analysis of background service for periodic balance recalculation
+- Review of balance calculation algorithm

 ### CI/CD Analysis (May 2025)
 - Evaluation of GitHub Actions workflows for dev and release branches